nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   * Cons: Could be harder to access the necessary data for other functions like creating summary statistics
   * Cons: Does not make sense to have multiple of certain data fields, e.g. multiple skin types, multiple birthdays

+#### Delete multiple customers in a single command

+#### Overview
+- Delete command can allow multiple indexes, this allows for faster deletion of customer profiles.

+#### Implementation
+- Current implementation allows user to enter multiple indexes seperated by comma.
+All the indexes will be checked if they are integers and is a valid index.
+- If any indexes fail the check, the command with be aborted.
+Only if all indexes pass the check, then command with be executed.

+##### Design Considerations

+* **Option 1:** Does not abort command when an index fail the check and delete customer from valid indexes.
+  * Pros: Lenient on user error.
+  * Cons: User might be confused of the intended behavior of the command where different input can produce same effect.
+  * Cons: Difficult to decide what error should be allowed and not allowed.
+* **Option 2 (Current choice):** Only if all indexes pass the check, then command with be executed.
+  * Pros: Straightforward to implement.
+  * Pros: It is clear about how the command is intended to be used.
+  * Cons: Minor error will cause command to be aborted.

 ### Services